-“Spirit Hunter” Encaustic and Mixed Media Paintings/ Fine Art Prints by Barbara Hudin
+“Spirit Hunter” encaustic and mixed media works by Barbara Hudin

-I began experimenting with encaustic painting in the early 1990’s while majoring in painting and printmaking at the Pacific NW College of Art in Portland, OR.
+I began experimenting with encaustic painting in the early 1990’s while majoring in drawing and printmaking at the Pacific NW College of Art in Portland, OR.
 I learned how to make encaustic paint by “word of mouth” from then Seattle artist, Jef Gunn.
 At that time there were no resources available from which to learn the process.
-I saw an exhibition of his paintings and knew immediately that I wanted to create encaustic paintings.
+While I continue to make prints, most of my work these days is in mixed media and encaustic painting.

 Approximately 15 years ago, I began collecting pigments during camping and hiking trips into desert and volcanic areas – mostly in Oregon and Utah.
 Beautiful veins of natural pigment such as yellow ochre and burnt sienna may be found along road cuts and geologic formations that have experienced erosion.
 This also brought me into contact with places where Native American people lived and created pictographs/petroglyphs, often using these same pigments.
 This has had a profound influence on my creative process, specifically viewing these ancient marks that were so connected to the natural world in which they lived and hunted.
 To date, I have collected around 40 different natural pigments and incorporate them into my paintings whenever possible.